rsonger/software-engineering-lab/_posts/2024-04-24-animations.md

         GL.glClearColor(0.0, 0.0, 0.0, 1.0)

     def update(self):
-        # update translation to move the triangle to the right
+        # update the translation value to move the triangle to the right
         self.translation.data[0] += 0.01

         # if the triangle passes off screen, move it to the left side
         if self.translation.data[0] > 1.2:
             self.translation.data[0] = -1.2

-        # reset color buffer with specified color
+        # reset the color buffer with the previously specified color
         GL.glClear(GL.GL_COLOR_BUFFER_BIT)

         GL.glUseProgram(self.program_ref)